PoCInnovation/Workshops/software/06.Nest/README.md

 📌 Tasks:

-> You know how to create a DTO for the poc-shop, let's create one for the games in the `DTO/` folder and you should name it games.dto.ts, it should contain:
+> You know how to create a DTO for the poc-shop, let's create one for the games in the `DTO/` folder and you should name it *`games.dto.ts`*, it should contain:

 - An ID
 - A name
 - A price
 - The income of the game

-> Always in the the **poc-shop** controller you will now need to do a few a actions:
+> Always in the the **poc-shop** controller you will now need to do a few a actions when a user access to `poc-shop/games`:

 - Get all the games, if there are not any games yet, send a message.
 - Get a game by his ID using **@Param()**
 - Post a new game
 - Delete a game by his ID
 - Change the price for a game for the sales
-- Buy a new game

-## Step 5: The user

-📑 Description:

-As a user it's normal to check how many games you have, if you want to refund a game or check any specific game that you have.

-📌 Tasks:
- - User can refund a game
- - User can check all the games that he has
- - User can check only one game by his ID

 ## Bonus
 If you are here that means that you finished the workshop or you want to go further and learn more about nestJS 🥇.